 Peter Osborne is Group Commercial Director for Stoke-by-Nayland Hotel, Golf and Spa .
 Peter Osborne brings a wealth of experience to the charity including his hospitality and catering expertise, as well as his interest in supporting local young people with their career progression.

-Looking forward to taking up the role, Peter Osborne said “I am delighted with the opportunity to join Inspire Suffolk’s hard-working team and help make a difference in our local community.
+“I am delighted with the opportunity to join Inspire Suffolk’s hard-working team and help make a difference in our local community.
 We already have plans to expand our level of commitment to this very important charity over the coming months”.

 DAVE WARD, OBE